snorkleboy/tcards/readme.md

 # Tcards

 ## start
-run tcards.rb, by default it will look for Cards.json to read from, otherwise you can call with -f flag and specify a file, or -p and specify a postgres db username password
+run tcards.rb, by default it will look for ./Cards.json to read from, otherwise you can call with -f flag to specify a file, or -p and specify a postgres db username password

 #### flags
 - -f read from filepath. by default the program will look for ./Cards.json.
 You can set a custom path with -f pathname